neeru24/JavaScript-Diaries/README.md

 Welcome to the **Daily JavaScript Topics** repo!
 Here, you'll find my daily JavaScript explorations - code and notes.

 ## 📚 Learning Resources
-I’m currently following the **Chai Aur Code** YouTube channel for JavaScript tutorials and insights by **Hitesh Choudhary** sir.
+I’m currently following the **Chai Aur Code** YouTube channel for JavaScript tutorials and insights by <a href="https://github.com/hiteshchoudhary">Hitesh Sir</a>.
 Feel free to check it out for additional perspectives and examples!

 ## 🤝 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Here’s how you can contribute: